Niersol/niersol_whatsapp_bot/README.md

 ## Configuration

-To set up an assistant, provide the following details in admin:
+To set up an assistant, provide the following details:

 - **Phone Number ID**: The ID of the WhatsApp Business phone number.
 - **Assistant ID**: The unique identifier for the assistant.